louisminion/pydice/README.md

  - Get a final total
  - Cool graphics

-WHat are you waiting for?
+What are you waiting for?
 Throw away your real dice now!